 Travel Back in Time

 This 12-acre hidden gem, tucked away in the outskirts of Fulton, was established in 1967.
-The historic village replica, and now a nature-walk, depicts an ancient village from the 1800s.
-On-site buildings include a schoolhouse, doctor's office, ironworks, an old church, several log cabins, and an old blacksmith shop.
-Guests are allowed to tour each building during certain hours and time of year.
+The historic village replica, and now a nature walk, depicts an ancient village from the 1800s.
+On-site buildings include a schoolhouse, doctor’s office, ironworks, an old church, several log cabins, and an old blacksmith shop.
+Guests are allowed to tour each building during certain hours and times of year.

-The original owners of Heritage Canyon, Harold and Thelma Wierenga, operated the property until 2005 when they sold to the City of Fulton, allowing proper maintenance and public accessibility for hiking, touring, and public and private events.
+The original owners of Heritage Canyon, Harold and Thelma Wierenga, operated the property until 2005, when they sold it to the City of Fulton, allowing proper maintenance and public accessibility for hiking, touring, and public and private events.

 The Canyon remains open with the services of an on-site caretaker, a dedicated public works employee, and the Early American Crafters organization.